sebastiankraska/cloud-resume-challenge-frontend/content/posts/cloud-resume-challenge-status.md

 Infrastructure works. `terraform plan` shows no drift.
 Counter increments.
 HTTPS resolves.

-CI/CD doesn't exist.
-Every deployment happens manual and locally.
-(I set up OIDC today, working on it ...)
+CI/CD for backend exist.
+Every push to main lets Github "terraform" AWS.
+Github and AWS communicate via OpenID Connect (OIDC).
+The IAM Role that Github assumes uses least privilege permissions (though I have to say: it does need quite a few permissions)

 Tests exist.
 Playwright/Cypress are overkill from my POV.
 I just used "requests" and "pytest".